ros2/design/articles/per_package_documentation.md

 In general, our vision for the system is:

-- Package maintainers document their packages (API docs, manually written content, etc) in their packages' repositories following some guidelines or templates we recommend
+- Package maintainers document their packages in their repositories following some guidelines or templates we recommend
 - Package documentation from the repositories is built on our documentation site by our buildfarm in an automatic process with no extra input from the maintainers
 - Package documentation is indexed alongside ROS 2's generic content on our docs site